moj-analytical-services/data-engineering-and-modelling-applicant-info/README.md

 - Senior Analytics Engineer (SEO)
 - Analytics Engineer (HEO)

-We are running a webinar event for the above roles in late August / early September (date & time to be confirmed), at which we'll share information on:
+We're hosting a webinar event for the above roles on Monday 2nd September 2024, 6-7PM, at which we'll share information on:
 - The context of Data and Analytics Engineering within the MoJ, our philosopy of data provision and the analytical teams we support
-- Applying for positions in the Civil Service, with hints and tips for a successful application This will also be an opportunity to ask questions about the role.
+- Applying for positions in the Civil Service, with hints and tips for a successful application This will also be an opportunity to ask questions about the roles.

-We also ran a webinar event on Tuesday 25th April 2023 at 18:00 where we covered lots of information 👉 [you can watch the recording here](https://youtu.be/50D8plzryBQ)

 See below 👇 for more information on these roles and a few generic questions we have answered.